GluuFederation/gluu-docker/examples/kubernetes/aws/README.md

 ## Installation using different load balancers:

-A label will be shown for the commands to follow for each load balancer.
+A label will be shown for the commands to follow for each load balancer. **Only follow instructions that include the applicable tag for the load balancer in use.

 - Classic Load Balancer - ![CDNJS](https://img.shields.io/badge/CLB-passed-green.svg)